tangoswap-cash/default-token-list/README.md

-# @mistswapdex/default-token-list
+# @tangoswapcash/default-token-list

-This NPM module and GitHub repo contains the default token list used in the MISTswap interface.
+This NPM module and GitHub repo contains the default token list used in the TANGOswap interface.

 ## Adding a token

 To request that we add a token to the list:
   + Open PR adding your token to the list (git clone, yarn install)
-  + [Add PR](https://github.com/mistswapdex/assets) with corresponding logo in under the correct blockchain folder
+  + [Add PR](https://github.com/tangoswap-cash/assets) with corresponding logo in under the correct blockchain folder

 ### Disclaimer